Which Of The Following Is Not Component Of Attitudes

 • Behavioral: This involves our predispositions to act in a certain way toward the attitude object.
 It's the action-oriented aspect, reflecting our intentions and past behaviors.

 These three components are believed to work in concert to form our overall attitude toward something.
-However, the strength and consistency of the relationship between these components can vary significantly depending on the individual, the attitude object, and the situation.
+Even so, the strength and consistency of the relationship between these components can vary significantly depending on the individual, the attitude object, and the situation.

 Which of the Following is NOT a Component of Attitudes?
 A Process of Elimination